mingz628/FunGP/README.md

 ---
 ### Introduction

-GPmixture is a Python package for model-based clustering on Gaussian mixture models.
+GPmixture is an ensemble clustering framework that can efficiently identify the latent cluster labels of functional data from a Gaussian process mixture.

 ---
 ### Initialisation

-First, you need to load some dependent libraries.
+To get started with GPmixture, make sure to import the necessary libraries:

 ```python
 import numpy as np